LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

 This LIP introduces the following new block header properties:

 - `stateRoot`: The root of the sparse Merkle tree that is computed from the state of the blockchain.
-See the [Define state model and state root][lip-state-model-and-state-root] LIP for the reason why it needs to be included in a block header.
+See the [Define state model and state root][lip-0040] LIP for the reason why it needs to be included in a block header.
 - `assetsRoot`: The root of the Merkle tree computed from the block assets array.
 See [below](#separation-between-block-header-and-block-assets) for more details.
 - `generatorAddress`: The address of the block generator.
 It replaces the `generatorPublicKey` property.
 See [below](#change-generator-public-key-to-generator-address) for more details.
 - `aggregateCommit`: This property contains the aggregate signature for a certificate for a certain block height.
 Based on this, any node can create a certificate for the corresponding height.
-See the [Introduce a certificate generation mechanism][lip-certificate-generation] LIP for more details.
+See the [Introduce certificate generation mechanism][research:certificate-generation] LIP for more details.
-- `maxHeightPrevoted`: This property is related to the [Lisk-BFT protocol][lip-weighted-BFT] and is used for the fork choice rule.
+- `maxHeightPrevoted`: This property is related to the [Lisk-BFT protocol][research:weighted-bft] and is used for the fork choice rule.
-- `maxHeightGenerated`: This property is related to the [Lisk-BFT protocol][lip-weighted-BFT] and is used to check for contradicting block headers.
+- `maxHeightGenerated`: This property is related to the [Lisk-BFT protocol][research:weighted-bft] and is used to check for contradicting block headers.
 - `validatorsHash`: This property authenticates the set of validators active from the next block onward.
 It is important for cross-chain certification and included in certificates.

 ### Change Generator Public Key to Generator Address